How to Lead a Remote Team: The Complete Guide

 The Right Indicators Are Not Just HR

 The classic mistake is to completely isolate engagement from business life.
-However, if you work with commercial, support, product, or field populations, expectations differ.
+However, if you work with sales, support, product, or field populations, expectations differ.
 Sales teams, for example, often need engagements that support both collective energy and recognition of results.
 On this topic, this content on how to motivate a sales team provides a useful angle, especially for thinking about motivation levers without falling into over-solicitation.

 What to Show Management